BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 # Check-in

 - 7-10 hours per week.
-Plan 15 hours.
-For example: 2 hours per day.
+Idearly 15 hours: 2 hours per day.
 - 50+ pages per week.
 25+ per day.
+- Take days off to focus on study if needed (before Lab, middle, final)
+- Skim through exercises, width > depth (for a introduction course)

+# Notes

+2021-08-31 W01 Reflect:

+- What is the pro and cons of each measurment?
+Why we need them?
+Apply to which scenarios?